Cheduykhang/Cheduykhang/README.md

 # 💫 About Me:
-I’m recent graduate at the University of Information Technology (UIT) - VNUHCM and have experience at frontend developer.<br>Fun fact: I like coding, math and singing
+I’m recent graduate at the University of Information Technology (UIT) - VNUHCM and have experience at FullStack AI Engineer.<br>Fun fact: I like coding, math and singing

 ## 🌐 Socials: